loka1/Spam-Shield/README.md

 # Spam Detection API

-A Flask-based API that provides spam detection services for a Flutter application, with Swagger documentation.
+A Flask-based API that provides spam detection services for a Flutter application, with Swagger documentation and user authentication.

 ## Repository